siddharaj02/CO-WIN_Intergration/README.md

 #CO-WIN public API Integration:

-CO-WIN Indian government public APIs to book slot for COVID-19 vaccination.
+CO-WIN Indian government public APIs are used for COVID-19 vaccination.
-It helps to download vaccination certificate so that it can be validated during flight booking or entering into any public premises where vaccine certificate is mandatory for example bank or sports ground.
+It helps to book slot for vaccination, download vaccination certificate so that it can be validated during flight booking or entering into any public premises where vaccine certificate is mandatory for example bank or sports ground.

 link for public APIs: https://apisetu.gov.in/api/cowin/cowin-public-v2#/